Edward Cockey: 20th century

 From 1903, the 200 gas lamp standards erected by Cockey in Frome were converted to electricity, after a generating station was built and cables laid.
 They were then fitted with a replacement art nouveau leaf pattern lampholder.
 Over 60 survive today, not all with the leaves, some with obtrusive modern lights, a number in poor condition of paintwork.
 Over 20 are listed Grade II by Historic England and attributed to Singer; a specimen entry illustrating the attribution is the one for the lamp post in front of No 9 Whittox Lane, near the centre of the town.
 Not all of the standards are Cockey originals.
 The town refers to them as 'Cockey Lamps' but records of Frome Urban District Council meetings suggest the art nouveau lamp heads were designed by Singer.

 By 1914 the limited company, with offices in London, were employing 250 people on the Garston site and elsewhere, working as gas engineers and contractors and making steel work.
 The foundry was used to pour metal into casts, making gas-holders, regulating valves and tar extractors, lamp standards and oil storage tanks.
 In 1927 they constructed the first waterless gasholder for Ipswich Gas Works.
 The Frome Gas Company, founded by Edward Cockey, was taken over by that of the Bath Gas, Coke & Light Co in 1934, before nationalisation; over the years all signs of Frome's gas works were removed.

 After WWI, describing themselves as 'Gas, Constructional and Chemical Engineers', gasholders and related engineering were installed at Newport, Dorchester, Widnes, Wells, Dursley, Glasgow, Margam, Bristol, and many other locations across the British Isles.
 They specialised in their own patented wash scrubbers: for the recovery of ammonia, tar and carbonic acid, by-products of making gas from coke or coal.
 Aside from the foundry there was a pattern shop for the full-size modelling of moulds or casts, a fettling shop for cleaning off the rough edges of castings and a steel plate works.
 During WWII, the Admiralty contracted the firm to fabricate components for Mulberry Harbours.

 One worker, John Stocker whose father operated the overhead crane in the foundry, said about the premises in 1946:

 "There were all these different machines, lathes, milling machines.
 All the machines were very, very ancient and I think that was probably the reason why they went bust!"

 The firm wound up voluntarily in April 1960 but its memory remains with bollards, gate-posts, drain covers and lamp standards, many displaying the name.

-Despite Edward having 16 children, there are no Cockeys left in Frome now.